Showing posts sorted by relevance for query Arkancide. Sort by date Show all posts

 We are going to take things away from you on behalf of the common good”: Candid.
 This is a glimpse of crooked Hillary’s elitist, dictatorial, fascist character and whatever she planned to take away from others, she would never have to sacrifice a thing.

-God bless the America we are trying to create”: Probably not candid; there is scant evidence crooked Hillary’s alleged Christianity is sincere and is about as convincing as Donald Trump’s piety.
+God bless the America we are trying to create”: Probably not candid; there is scant evidence crooked Hillary’s alleged Christianity is sincere and is about as convincing as Donald Trump's (b 1946; US president 2017-2021; president elect 2024) new-found piety.
 She also said “I have to confess that it's crossed my mind that you could not be a Republican and a Christian” and that was both candid and a reasonable critique of much of the modern Republican Party, the beliefs of some members distant from what the New Testament reveals about the thoughts of Christ.

 Lips moving: Some possibility of untruthfulness.

 I have said that I'm not running and I'm having a great time being pres, …being a first-term senator”: Not candid.
 This came at a time when crooked Hillary was still telling her New York constituents she was committed only to representing them.
-As deluded as she feels entitled, she still thinks the Democratic nomination in 2024 might be possible if the DNC works out Joe Biden is senile and even she might be a better candidate.
+As deluded as she feels entitled, she still thinks the Democratic nomination in 2024 might be possible if the DNC (Democratic National Committee) works out (or, more to the point, admits) Joe Biden (b 1942; US president 2021-2025) is senile and even she might be a better candidate.

 Who is going to find out?
 These women are trash.
 Nobody's going to believe them”: Candid, this is what she really thinks.
 Crooked Hillary has utter contempt for anyone except the rich people her husband’s career has allowed her to mix with.
-In fairness, this attitude is one of the characteristics of second-wave feminism and beyond, the focus always on tiny elites from various fashionable group identities, the women who serve the coffee and empty the trash bins barely acknowledged.
+In fairness, this attitude is one of the characteristics of second-wave feminism and beyond, the focus always on tiny elites from various fashionable group identities, the women who serve their coffee and empty their trash bins barely acknowledged.

-If I didn't kick his ass every day, he wouldn't be worth anything”: A Candid comment from crooked Hillary about her husband and probably true; he’d never have made it without her and vice-versa.
+If I didn't kick his ass every day, he wouldn't be worth anything”: A candid comment from crooked Hillary about her husband and probably true; he’d never have made it without her and vice-versa.

 My mother named me after Sir Edmund Hillary (1919-2008)”.
 The claim was based on her finding his climbing of Mount Everest so inspiring, thus explaining the double-l spelling of her name.
 However, the first successful ascent of Everest did not take place until half a decade after her birth.
 The story was later “clarified” when a Clinton spokeswoman said she was not named after the famous mountaineer but the account “...was a sweet family story her mother shared to inspire greatness in her daughter, to great results I might add.”
 Despite this, it remains unclear if crooked Hillary lied about her own name or was accusing her mother of lying.
 Still, given everything else, “…at this point, what difference does it make?”